maria-korosteleva/GarmentCode/docs/Installation.md

 ## (Optional) Installing Autodesk Maya+Qualoth garment viewer GUI

 Our library serializes sewing patterns in a JSON format that extends the file format introduced in our previous project [Garment-Pattern-Generator](https://github.com/maria-korosteleva/Garment-Pattern-Generator/).
 GarmentCode supports the `garment_viewer` -- GUI extention for Maya that loads and simulated sewing patterns from JSON.
-To use this tool with GarmentCode patterns, follow the general installation steps from [Garment-Pattern-Generator](https://github.com/maria-korosteleva/Garment-Pattern-Generator/blob/master/docs/Installation.md):
+To use this tool with GarmentCode patterns, follow the general installation steps from [Garment-Pattern-Generator](https://github.com/maria-korosteleva/Garment-Pattern-Generator/blob/master/docs/Installation.md), but use GarmentCode implementation of the libraries instead:

 > NOTE: Obtaning the code for Garment-Pattern-Generator is not needed.

 1. Obtain Maya and Qualoth
 1. Installing python libraries into python environment
 1. (NEW!)
-Setup environment variables pointing to the `./external` subdirectory of the GarmentCode repo
+Setup environment variables pointing to the `./pygarment` subdirectory of the GarmentCode repo  # TODO Check